omeka/omeka-s-enduser/docs/admin/users.md

 - *Locale*: select from a dropdown of available languages.
 This will change the language in which the installation's admin site displays for that user.
 - *Default resource template*: select from existing templates to have a template auto-load whenever the user creates a new item.
+- *Default sites for items*: select from available sites to automatically attach new items to the sites when created by the user.

 ![User settings for Omeka Dev with default options selected](adminfiles/users_settings.png)